ericdSG/python-package/README.md

     mamba env create && mamba activate package-demo
     ```

-1. Install this repo as a package in editable mode (`-e`) into your mamba/conda
+1. Install this repo as a package in editable mode into your conda environment
-environment using pip.
+using pip

     ```bash
     pip install -e .